SantralIstanbul: Educational buildings

-Four blocks of educational buildings with two or three floors are constructed in a simple structure not to outdo the functional buildings surrounding.
-The design is devoted to the footsteps of the old buildings, however they have large glass exteriors enabling insight.
+The educational buildings were created by transforming the depot, restaurant, workshop and lodging structures belonging to the power plant.
+The structures, whose main carrier system is reinforced concrete, were supported by steel structures and large glass openings were used.
+The aim is not to break the connection between the inside and outside.
+The starting point of the design was that the structures created for education should not stand out among other buildings with historical texture.
+For this reason, the structures were designed in simple language.

+According to Nevzat Sayın, there is no new educational structure that has been built where there was no previous structure.
+A significant portion of the new structures are educational structures consisting of four blocks.
+The structures are built on an axis layout of 7.5 x 7.5 m.
+This measurement was derived from both the measurements of old traces and new needs.
+Construction was finalized with data of flexibility, divisibility, large class needs and academic rooms.
+Since its first opening, quite a few changes have been made, and it has been able to carry out these changes.

 Residents for artists

 It was expected that annually around 1,000 scholarships as artists, architects, designers, philosophers, scientists and specialists for various areas of culture will stay at the residents within the complex.
 But today the residency program is no longer available.

 Cafes and restaurant

 There are three cafes in the center.
 A chain restaurant called "Otto Santral" turns into a discothèque in the late night hours and also hosts different events and live music.
 But after the new regulations on alcohol, Otto had to close down.
 Today the same space hosts a new restaurant called Papaz, which doesn't serve alcohol.

 Admission and transport

 A shuttle bus service free of charge is provided for the visitors departing from Kabatas pier, Trump Shopping Mall and the Dolapdere campus.